Summary

 Investment strategy

-The minimum non-financial analysis rate is 90 per cent of the eligible assets of the Subfund.
+A minimum non-financial analysis ratio of 90 per cent is applied to the subfund's eligible assets.

-The SRI universe is obtained following the reduction of the initial investment universe, first by applying exclusions based on Environmental, Social, and Governance (ESG) criteria defined by the SRI label framework and HSBC Asset Management’s responsible investment policies.
+The SRI universe is obtained by reducing the initial investment universe by first applying exclusions based on environmental, social and governance (ESG) criteria defined by the Greenfin label, HSBC Asset Management's responsible investment policies and the exclusions applicable to the "Paris agreement" benchmark indices in accordance with ESMA guidelines on funds’ names.

-A detailed description of the Subfund’s exclusions is presented in the section detailing the binding elements defined in the investment strategy in the SFDR appendix to the prospectus.
+A detailed description of the subfund's exclusions can be found in the SFDR appendix of the SICAV's prospectus.

 HSBC Asset Management's responsible investment policies applied by HSBC Global Asset Management (France) are available on the management company's website at www.assetmanagement.hsbc.fr.